 When purchasing a home, buyers must always be aware of sellers and home inspection companies that attempt to mislead a buyer or conceal the truth.
 There are various types of home inspection fraud that is perpetrated against an unknowing buyer.
 Discovering a defect with your property after closing can result in large expenses necessary to correct it.
 If you or a family member was a victim of home inspection fraud, you should consult with an experienced Maryland fraudulent inspection lawyer at Whitney, LLP.

-Whitney, LLP is a legal firm that fights tirelessly to pursue justice for clients that are deceived by unethical home sellers and inspection companies.
+Whitney, LLP is a law firm that fights tirelessly to pursue justice for clients that are deceived by unethical home sellers and inspection companies.
 Our termite damage lawyers possess extensive experience handling many types of home inspection cases that involve fraud, and we will utilize this experience to represent you.
 To schedule a free legal consultation to discuss your claim, contact Whitney, LLP at (410) 583-8000, or contact us online.

 What is Home Inspection Fraud?

 Home inspection fraud can encompass a wide range of unethical and illegal actions by a home seller or an inspection company.
 Inspection fraud typically occurs because the seller wants to hide a serious issue with the house they are selling to avoid the property losing value or to avoid repairing the issue.

 A home inspection is an investigation of the condition of a property that is usually performed when the house is being prepared to be sold.
 An inspection is typically performed by a trained inspector from an engineering or construction company that is skilled in identifying defects in a home.
 For example, if there is an issue with the plumbing system or a certain area of the home contains asbestos, a thorough inspection should reveal these problems.